Costa Rica Research Experience for Undergraduates (REU)

 5) Demonstrate the importance of diversity in science that encourages students to openness of thought and empirical breadth.

-Eight students per program participate in a hands-on 10-week research experience to characterize the gradient of water, climate, and biodiversity in the watershed of a tropical montane forest in central Costa Rica.
-The students will be under the guidance of twelve Texas A&M University faculty from the Colleges of Agriculture and Life Sciences, Civil Engineering, and Geosciences, alongside faculty and students at institutions in Costa Rica.
+Eight students per summer participate in a hands-on 10-week research experience to characterize the gradient of water, climate, and biodiversity in the watershed of a tropical montane forest in central Costa Rica.
+The students will be under the guidance of 8-12 Texas A&M University faculty from the Colleges of Agriculture and Life Sciences, Civil Engineering, and Geosciences, alongside faculty and students at institutions in Costa Rica.
 Students will spend a total of 5 weeks at the Texas A&M Soltis Center for Research and Education near San Isidro in central Costa Rica and the remaining time on campus at Texas A&M University in College Station, Texas.

 The REU site provides a unique international opportunity for students to be immersed in the practice of active inquiry and research!
 Students utilize natural climate gradients from lowland rainforests to high-elevation cloud forests to characterize land-atmosphere interactions that impact the forest, water, and people.
 Recent evidence suggests that projected temperature increases over land and sea will lead to decreased cloud cover and altered precipitation regimes in Central America.
 Deforestation of lowland rainforest can further reduce cloud and fog, which amplifies drought, alters forest structure, and reduces stream flows crucial for dry-season water supplies to downstream users.

 Applicants must be US citizens or permanent residents, have a demonstrated interest in at least one of the areas of research of the REU, and have an expected baccalaureate-level graduation date of no earlier than December of the REU year.
 Students are generally expected to have completed either (a) an introductory level earth science course (e.g., Physical Geography, Geology, Biology, Ecology, Hydrology) and at least one upper-division course in earth science, ecology, or water resources (generally geosciences students), or (b) an introductory-level physical science course (e.g., Chemistry or Physics) and one semester of calculus (generally pre-engineering students).
 Most students in the program are in their Sophomore year.

 Funding for this REU site is provided by the National Science Foundation’s Division of Earth Sciences located in Alexandria, VA.
 Award number: EAR-1659848.
 The NSF contact for this program is Luciana Astiz.
 NSF does not handle REU applications; please contact each REU site directly for application information.